humanitec-architecture/resource-packs-gcp/examples/postgres/README.md

 # Example: postgres resource based on GCP CloudSQL

+## Configuration
 This example configures a [postgres](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#postgres) Resource Definition using GCP CloudSQL.

-The created Resource Definition can be used in your Score file using:
+A workload using the `postgres` resource to create database instance looks like:

 ```yaml
 containers: